-It’s not uncommon for women to mistake losing the mucus plug for their water breaking, but the mucus plug is thicker.
+It’s not uncommon for women to mistake losing the mucus plug for their water breaking, but the former is thicker.
 It may come out while you’re peeing or taking a shower, or you may find it on your sheets or in your underwear.

 Or you may not notice it at all—and that’s fine, too.

 When does the mucus plug fall out?

 The mucus plug thins and falls out in response to a rise in estrogen (as well as pressure from the baby’s head pushing on the cervix) as labor approaches.
 It tends to happen from the 38th week of pregnancy onwards, though it can happen earlier.
-Most commonly, the mucus plug comes out around 2 to 5 days before labor begins.
+Most commonly, it comes out around 2 to 5 days before labor begins.

 Does your mucus plug come out before or after your water breaks?

 Either one.
-As long as it’s the 38th week of pregnancy or later, there’s no right or wrong time to lose your mucus plug.
+As long as it’s the 38th week of pregnancy or later, there’s no right or wrong time.
 For some women, it comes out before the water breaks, and for others, it comes out afterward.

 Does everyone lose the mucus plug?

 Yes.
-All pregnant women will lose their mucus plug at some point during labor and birth—but not all women will notice it happening.
+All pregnant women will lose it at some point during labor and birth—but not all women will notice it happening.
 If your mucus plug comes out gradually, you simply may not recognize it as it may appear like the discharge you’re used to seeing.

 Does losing my mucus plug mean I’m about to go into labor?

 If it’s not accompanied by other signs of labor such as contractions, labor pains, or your water breaking, losing your mucus plug doesn’t necessarily mean that labor is imminent.
 It could mean that labor will start in several hours, but it could also mean that labor is still several weeks away.
-But if you’ve passed your mucus plug, it’s a good idea to let your doctor know.
+But if you have some gelatinous or pink colored discharge, it’s a good idea to let your doctor know.

 And, if your water breaks—you want to go to the hospital right away.

 Is it OK if your mucus plug comes out early?